 ASCI's services include spill prevention through our proprietary Vessel Tracking, Response Analysis, and Compliance tool ("VTRAC").
 We also provide spill containment, collection, temporary storage, decontamination and waste disposal, specialized wildlife response, remote communications, and staging support.
 A primary focus for ASCI is the protection of Alaska's precious environment for the support of our fishing industries and critical wildlife.Learn More

 Resources are located near the Unimak Pass choke point, as well as on Adak Island.
 ASCI's trained personnel stand ready with adequate vessels and assets to respond to any spill incident on the North Pacific Great Circle Route through the Aleutians.
-In addition to our current preparation to respond, ASCI's strategic plan calls for caches to be added at Dutch Harbor/Unalaska and St. Paul Island to further reduce risk through expanded response readiness.Learn More
+In addition to our current preparation to respond, ASCI's strategic plan calls for caches to be added at additional locations in the Aleutians, Bristol Bay, and Kodiak Sub-Areas to further reduce risk through expanded response readiness.Learn More

 ASCI believes in prevention through caution and preparedness to respond.
 This is the meaning of a Pathway to Protection.
-Through a unique blend of old fashioned response capabilities in the region with cutting edge, proprietary tracking, response analysis, and compliance tools, ASCI’s OSRO goes above and beyond.
+Through a unique blend of mechanical and other response capabilities in the region with cutting edge, proprietary tracking, response analysis, and compliance tools, ASCI’s OSRO goes above and beyond.

 The AIS-based system monitoring and tracking VTRAC tool is a GIS-based application in which AIS-generated data is combined with geo-referenced information specific to response needs and rules to monitor, in near-real time, the speed and location of enrolled vessels as they transit through the chosen coverage area.

-ASCI provides 24/7 watchstanding at our Operations Center in Anchorage.
-The Watch Team, under the careful oversight of the Watch Supervisor, stands ready to prevent problems before they occur and respond timely if necessary.
+ASCI provides monitoring of our VTRAC system.
+The monitoring function, under the careful oversight of the operations team, maintains readiness to prevent problems before they occur and respond timely if necessary.

 Western Alaska is home to a vibrant and diverse ecosystem.
 The area wildlife are due protection in their own right.
 And preserving our natural resources also protects the livelood of thousands of Alaskans.